Exchange students leaving Finland

 Salvation Army's Second-Hand Stores, Itsenäisyydenkatu 25-27

 Would like to stay connected with Tampere?
-Would you like to help Tampere region become more international, and better known internationally?
-Keep yourself up to date about Tampere University and the city and join our networks!
-Please find further details:
+Would you like to help Tampere become more international and better known around the world?
+Keep yourself up to date with what is going on at Tampere University and the city and join our networks!
+Read more: